Recalf/AI-Generated-Deepfake-Image-Detector/README.md

 - Open CMD in the project directory (where inference.py and requirements.txt are located).
 - Install the requirements: pip install -r requirements.txt
 - Run: streamlit run inference.py
+(The inference interface allows threshold adjustment to control strictness)

 # Requirements
 - Python 3.x